AMR2010M/AMR2010M/README.md

 - 👋 Hi, I’m amr Khaled kilany
-- 👀 I’m interested in web and app development
+- 👀 I’m love  web  development
-- 💓i can make any frontend website or small app for you  ✨⭐ -
-- 🌱 I’m currently learning php and backend langugrs
+-⭐im a frontend engineer
 -
+- 🌱 I’m currently learning php and backend
+-
 - 📫 How to reach me  whatsapp:01227348290
 - 😄 Pronouns: he
-- ⚡ Fun fact: I'm learning photoshop

 <!---
 AMR2010M/AMR2010M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.